JupiterOne-Archives/docs-old/faqs/faqs-account-billing.md

 `Certificate`      | A digital Certificate such as an SSL or S/MIME certificate. | Yes `Channel`          | A communication channel, such as a Slack channel or AWS SNS topic. | Yes `Cluster`          | A cluster of compute or database resources/workloads. | Yes `CodeCommit`       | A code commit to a repo.
-The commit id is captured in the _id property of the Entity. | Yes `CodeDeploy`       | A code deploy job. | Yes `CodeModule`       | A software module.
+The commit id is captured in the _id property of the Entity. | No `CodeDeploy`       | A code deploy job. | Yes `CodeModule`       | A software module.
 Such as an npm_module or java_library. | Yes `CodeRepo`         | A source code repository.
 A CodeRepo is also a DataRepository therefore should carry all the required properties of DataRepository. | Yes